jonnor/projects/printrbot-simple/README.md

 TODO
 ----

-* LED lights near nozzle
 * Raspberry Pi mounted, running Octoprint on WiFi
-* Webcam mounted and connected to RPi
+* Webcam w/LED lights mounted, connected to RPi
+* Relay for turning on/off printer from RPi